claresudbery/clare-wiki-ably/pages/think/life/things-i-forget.md

 ## What's that thing called in my shoulder where it feels like it dislocates very briefly and then pops back in again?

 Joint subluxation.

+## Where did I write down the story of the great slate robbery 1965?

+Writing-Current\Other Stuff\Diaries\Random Memories

+## What are the bats at Whincop?

+Geoff had a bat survey done, and I *thought* he told me they were hirondelle bats, but that doesn't seem to be a thing according to Google (although there seems to be a French term "hirondelle de nuit" which translates as "night swallow" and means bat??).
+Maybe I misheard him or he misremembered?

+The owls there now (2021) are tawny owls, aka screech owls.